Yuskhosmith/React/readme.md

 export default AuthContext;
 ```
 Now to use this context, we have to provide it and also consume it.
-We provide it where the data is needed by wrapping it around the components that need it or conatains a component that needs and consume it where we are using it.
+We provide it where the data is needed by wrapping it around the components that needs it or conatains a component that needs it and consume it where we are using it.
+If we need the data in our entire application, we can just wrap the application with `AuthContext` because any component that's not wrapped won't be able to listen when the data is provided and also consume.
 From our [useEffect example](#effect--side-effect) for the login page:
 ```jsx
 import React from 'react';